When to consider facet syndrome surgery

 The most common symptoms associated with facet syndrome include:

-- Pain at the site of bone-on-bone contact or at the site of the pinched nerve
+- Pain and stiffness at the site of bone-on-bone contact or at the site of a pinched nerve

-- Pain that radiates the length of the nerve being compressed
+- Pain that radiates along the length of a compressed nerve root

 - Muscle weakness